Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 - [Disclaimer](#Disclaimer)

 ## Description ##
-The following script is provided to help with migration for organizations that want to copy sites and devices from a Cyber-Controller to another one.
+The script described in this Technical Guide is provided to help with migration for organizations that want to copy sites and devices from a Cyber-Controller instance to another one.

-The tool is designed to copy Alteon devices and Defense-Pros.
+The tool is designed to copy Alteon and DefensePro devices.

-The tool will work for both physical and virtual devices.
+The tool works for both physical and virtual devices.

-The tool will change the name of the root site if needed, for both “Physical Containers” and “Sites and Devices” sections.
+The tool changes the name of the root site if needed for both the Physical Containers and Sites and Devices sections.

 ## How To Use ##
+Verify that Python3.10 or later is installed on your computer.
-In order to use the script make sure you have installed python3.10 or above The script uses the following modules:
+The script uses the following modules:
 * time
 * requests